janithakrishnan/Python_Programs/README.md

-Jupyter Notebook of basic Programs in Python.
+python_basic_programs.ipynb is Jupyter Notebook of basic Programs in Python.
 Please refer below for questions.

 1.Program to calcualate the age of a person using birth year as input from user.
 Print personal details using formatted print(fstring)
 2.Program to check eligibility for a driving license ask user for age, has_permission, has_license, print if he is elgibible for liscense or already has one